Material Name: PVC (Polyvinyl Chloride)

 Polyvinyl chloride is produced by the polymerization of the vinyl chloride monomer.
 As with many important discoveries, its synthesis wasn’t exactly on purpose.
 In 1872, German chemist Eugen Baumann accidentally left a flask of vinyl chloride exposed to sunlight.
 He soon discovered a white solid inside – PVC!
 Despite numerous efforts by chemical companies to bring PVC into the mainstream, the rigid brittleness of early PVC proved not to be commercially viable.
 It was until 1926 when Waldo Semon and the BF Goodrich Company discovered a method to plasticize PVC by incorporating different additives.
 The result was a more malleable and easily manufactured material.

 PVC is one of the most popular extruded plastics at Intek and the applications are pretty endless.
-From construction, refrigeration, irrigation, pipes, protective bumpers and rub rails, and everything in-between, PVC extrusions are used in almost every market.
+From construction, hydroponics, refrigeration, irrigation, pipes, protective bumpers and rub rails, and everything in-between, PVC extrusions are used in almost every market.

 - Window and door frames